 NIH SBIR/STTR Grants: Standard receipt dates for NIH Phase I/Phase II proposals are Jan 5, April 5, and Sept 5.
 If the receipt date is on a holiday, it is delayed until the next working day.
 View NIH’s “How to Apply.”

 The deadline time is 5 pm Eastern time on the deadline date.
 Submit a few days early so that you have time to address all technical problems, warnings, or errors.

 NSF SBIR Grants:

-Full Phase I Proposal submission windows in 2021: Feb 12-March 4, March 5-June 3, June 4-Septemeber 2, September 3-December 2.
+Unlike the NIH, you can submit a Phase I proposal at almost any time.
+There are multiple submission windows throughout the year.
 View NSF’s How to apply for a description of the steps to complete.

 NSF SBIR Phase II proposals can be submitted 6 months to 2 years after the Phase I award date.